 For Social Media, the timeline shows text previews of all posts found, the number of likes, comments, and reposts.
-Follow the links in headings to see each post’s source page.
-You can also sort the results to check and monitor publications of a specific social media account.
+Follow the links in the headings to see each post’s source page.
+You can also sort the results to check and monitor the publications of a specific social media account.

 You can export a summary of all updates and trend graphs of separate sources in a CSV or Google Sheets file:

 However, note that timeline reports cannot be exported at the moment.